The Office on bad office politics

 Michael Scott vs. HR

 Michael Scott and Toby Flenderson encounters all have a similar theme: Michael hates Toby because Toby is HR and prioritizes Corporate’s interests over Michael’s.
 However, this doesn’t seem to sway Michael.
-Let’s take a closer look at an episode involving Dwight and a caprese salad. the office Michael wants David Wallace from Corporate to fire Toby after learning he’s back in the office to replace Holly, another HR representative that Michael falls in love with.
+Let’s take a closer look at an episode involving Dwight and a caprese salad.
+Michael wants David Wallace from Corporate to fire Toby after learning he’s back in the office to replace Holly, another HR representative that Michael falls in love with.
 David explains to Michael that there has to be a legitimate reason for Toby to be fired, so Michael and Dwight devise a plan.
-Michael attempts to buy weed from one of the people working in the warehouse so he can plant them in Toby’s desk and have him arrested, but it’s really a caprese salad. the office HR is a safe place for employees to go to when they feel like they need an unbiased opinion from someone within the company regarding serious issues such as office politics going too far or sexual harassment.
+Michael attempts to buy weed from one of the people working in the warehouse so he can plant them in Toby’s desk and have him arrested, but it’s really a caprese salad.
+HR is a safe place for employees to go to when they feel like they need an unbiased opinion from someone within the company regarding serious issues such as office politics going too far or sexual harassment.
 Employees can go to HR if there’s a serious issue with a manager, but not if there’s a significant conflict of interest like this one.

 Dwight’s Fire Drill